SAP-samples/teched2023-IN260/exercises/ex4/README.md

 We use the CQL Statement builder for [Select](https://cap.cloud.sap/docs/java/query-api#the-cql-statement-builders) queries.

 - A select in CQL translates to a read (i.e. an HTTP GET request) in OData.
-- The `from` clause determines the entity we read from
+- The `from` clause determines the entity we read from.
-- The `where` clause is translated into a `$filter` OData expression
+- The `where` clause is translated into a `$filter` OData expression.
-- The `goalService` represents the remote service we run the OData request against
+- The `goalService` represents the remote service we run the OData request against.
-- The `run` command performs the OData request
+- The `run` command performs the OData request.
-- Finally, we obtain the parsed response data as `.listOf(Goal101.class)`
+- Finally, we obtain the parsed response data as `.listOf(Goal101.class)`.

 > **Tip:** We filter by the `userId` here because a user may have access to goals from other users in addition to their own goals.
-For example if goals are set to be publicly visible or because a user may have a manager role.
+For example, if goals are set to be publicly visible or because a user may have a manager role.
 But for our use case we are only interested about the user's own goals.

 Let's test the code to make sure it functions correctly: